 In 1851, a Scottish sailor named Captain Charles Fletcher became the first European to settle along the Navarro River.
 In the early 1860s, he constructed an inn on the south shore of the estuary.
 He sold much of his land and constructed a lumber mill in 1861.
 The inn mainly housed sailors waiting the three-day period for their schooners to be loaded with lumber from the Navarro Mill.
 Fletcher also created the first ship-building enterprise in Navarro, building schooners to haul logs from the Mendocino coast.
 A train rail was constructed on the north bank of the river to transport logs across the estuary.

 Over time, the town of Navarro reached a population of 1,000 people.
 A financial crisis forced the mill to shut in 1893, and after a series of fires and an earthquake, the once bustling town was significantly reduced.
 Throughout its history, Captain Fletcher's Inn served as a hotel for sailors, a stagecoach stop, a fishing resort, and eventually became known as Navarro-by-the-Sea.
-It ceased operations in the late 1970s, was purchased by California State Parks in 1996, and is now managed by the Navarro-by-the-Sea Center, a nonprofit working to restore the historic building.
+It ceased operations in the late 1970s, was purchased by California State Parks in 1996, and is now supported by State Parks and the Mendocino Area Parks Association as work continues to restore the historic building.

 Parking and a camping area are available off Highway 1 on Navarro Beach Road, located on the south side of the Navarro River Estuary SMCA.
 Navarro Beach Campground has 10 primitive sites that are available on a first-come, first-served basis.
 From the beach, look to the north and you may spot the striking Arch of the Navarro, a large rock arch jutting off the coastline.